Our congregation has been a Fairtrade Church for many years but in 2020 we renewed our commitment and received this certificate.

 2. integrate Fairtrade into the life of our place of worship, at Fairtrade Fortnight or other times of the year through other activities, sermons and services.

 We also support Traidcraft by selling Fairtrade products from Traidcraft usually every week after the service from our well stocked cupboard.
-While the church building is not currently open, we are delivering orders and selling at the Kinross Farmers' Market in line with current Scottish Government guidelines.
+While the church building is not currently open, we are still happy to deliver orders and are also selling at the Kinross Farmers' Market every month in line with current Scottish Government guidelines.
 We can order anything from the Traidcraft Shop or from Just Trading Scotland (a not for profit trade organisation) where we buy the wonderful Kilombero Rice which tastes great as well as supporting farmers in Malawi, helping them to pay for their children to attend school.
 Just Trading Scotland also sell delicious curry sauces and chutneys from Eswatini (formerly known as Swaziland) and tomato sauces from Meru Herbs in Kenya.
 Why not try some of their recipes?

 April 2021 saw some of our Supporters of Traidcraft Exchange take on the challenge of trekking to Santiago - from home!
-They took up the challenge of walking 100km in April in support of the charity’s ‘The Regenerators Appeal’, raising over £2000, which will help small producers in the developing world meet the challenges of climate change.
+They took up the challenge of walking 100km in April in support of the charity’s ‘The Regenerators Appeal’, raising £2169 which was doubled by the Government.
+This will help small producers in the developing world meet the challenges of climate change.